Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 :::

 <Constant name="cloud" /> supports developer [OAuth](https://cloud.google.com/bigquery/docs/authentication) with BigQuery, providing an additional layer of security for dbt enterprise users.

+## Set up BigQuery native OAuth

 When BigQuery OAuth is enabled for a <Constant name="cloud" /> project, all <Constant name="cloud" /> developers must authenticate with BigQuery in order to use the <Constant name="cloud_ide" />.
 The project's deployment environments will still leverage the BigQuery service account key set in the project credentials.

 To set up BigQuery OAuth in <Constant name="cloud" />, a BigQuery admin must: